secretstartups/handbook/customer-success/tam/escalations/infrastructure/index.html.md

  the Incident Review should be complete, and the IMOC is responsible for labelling it appropriately and adding it to the agenda for Infrastructure's [Synchronous Review Meeting](https://about.gitlab.com/handbook/engineering/infrastructure/incident-review/#synchronous-review-meeting-sessions) held weekly on Tuesdays, and published in the GitLab Team Meetings calendar.

-For S1/S2 incidents where a TAM has reason to believe their customer has been impacted, it is highly recommended that the TAM reach out proactively to better understand if and how the customer has impacted and to determine next steps.
+For S1/S2 incidents where a TAM has reason to believe their customer has been impacted, it is highly recommended that the TAM reach out proactively to their customer(s)to better understand if and how the customer has impacted and to determine next steps.
 For most customers, proactive TAM communication, in addition to the platform notifications and incident issue updates, will be sufficient.

 ### Incidents Impacting All Customers